Quranism: Quranist movement in Turkey and Europe

 In Turkey, Quranist ideas have been making themselves felt since the mid-1970s.
 One of the first and most important thinkers in this line is the Islamic theologian Hüseyin Atay.
 Among other things, he wrote his own translation of the Qur'an and was of the opinion that Islam at the time of the Prophet consisted only of the Qur'an and reason.
 It was only after the death of the Prophet that people began to refer to Hadiths, statements by companions of the Prophet and scholarly opinions, which in the long term led to alienation from the Qur'an and imitation of scholars.
 All extra-Quranic sources and tradition belonged only to the realm of religious culture and should be critically examined.
 Similar ideas were held by his student Yaşar Nuri Öztürk (d.
 2016), who also wrote his own translation of the Qur'an.

 Kerem Adıgüzel, a Swiss-Turkish author, founded the German-language website Alrahman.de in 2007 and the Al-Rahman – mit Vernunft und Hingabe (Al-Rahman – With Reason and Dedication) association in 2017.
 In addition to a return to the Qur'an, Adıgüzel is solely committed to a "de-Arabisation" of Islam, tries to make the Qur'an more accessible to German-speaking readers in particular and to enable independent interpretation.
-His arguments regarding the rejection of the Sunnah and Hadiths as well as his conviction of a mathematical code in the Qur'an are largely in line with the ideas of Edip Yüksel.
-In his book Key to Understanding the Qur'an, Adıgüzel describes his attitude to the hadiths as follows:"Aḥādīṯ, in German sayings, do not explain the reading, but rather dilute it with new words and new questions, new (often meaningless) laws, superstitions and sometimes even blasphemies.
+His arguments regarding the rejection of the traditional Sunnah views and Hadiths as well as his conviction of a mathematical code in the Qur'an are largely in line with the ideas of Edip Yüksel.
+In his book Key to Understanding the Qur'an, Adıgüzel describes his attitude to the Hadiths as follows:

+"Aḥādīṯ, in German sayings, do not explain the reading, but rather dilute it with new words and new questions, new (often meaningless) laws, superstitions and sometimes even blasphemies.
 They elevate themselves as another authority alongside God's Word by selling themselves as "Islamic."
 They unconsciously demand that we associate them with God's word and thus make ourselves guilty of the capital sin in faith par excellence, namely the shirk, the association of other deities and authorities besides God.
 These sayings do not represent prophetic words.
-The prophet himself was always against the writing of his personal sayings [...], which is why in the first century no book was written that records the personal words of the prophet."– Adıgüzel: Key to Understanding the Koran.
-2015, p.
-197.
+The prophet himself was always against the writing of his personal sayings [...], which is why in the first century no book was written that records the personal words of the prophet."

+Doctrine

+Foundational tenets

+Quranism is not a single organized sect with a central hierarchy; rather, it is a scriptural methodology.
+Despite this lack of central authority, Quranist writers and adherents worldwide broadly converge on a set of foundational tenets: